mansimahajn/Netflix-Analysis/README.md

 Analyzed and visualized the distribution of content ratings using bar and pie charts.

-**Top Actors Analysis**:

-Extracted and visualized the top actors based on the number of titles they appear in.

 **Country and Genre Analysis**:

 Identified the top countries contributing to Netflix's content library.Analyzed the distribution of content by country and genre.